-Article 2 Definitions
+Article 3 Definitions

-- 1. All terms used in this Regulation shall have the same meaning with the terms defined in Article 2 of the Law 05/L-096 on the Prevention of Money Laundering and Combating Terrorist Financing (hereinafter Law on PML/CFT) and/or with the following definitions for the purpose of this Regulation; - 1.1 Senior Manager as defined in the Law no. 04/L-093 on Banks, Microfinance Institutions and Non-Bank Financial Institutions.
+- 1. All terms used in this Regulation shall have the same meaning with the terms defined in the Law on the Prevention of Money Laundering and Combating the Financing of Terrorism (hereinafter Law on PML/CFT) and/or with the following definitions for the purpose of this Regulation: - 1.1.
+Senior Manager shall mean senior manager as defined in the Law on Banks, Microfinance

-- 1.2 Financial services means financial activities as defined in the Law no. 04/L-093 on Banks, Microfinance Institutions and Non- Bank Financial Institutions (hereinafter Law on Banks), Law No. 05/L-045 on Insurances and as described in the definition of the "financial institution" in the Law on PML/CFT. - 1.3 FIU-K Financial Intelligence Unit of the Republic of Kosovo. - 1.4 Beneficiary means the natural or legal person or any other form of legal organization identified by the sender as the recipient of electronic transfer. - 1.5 Originator means the holder of the account or when there is no account, the person natural or legal or any other form of legal organization) who orders the ordering bank or any other financial institution to execute the electronic or wire transfer. - 1.6 Ordering financial institution means the bank or any other financial institution which initiates an electronic transfer and transfers the funds upon the order for an electronic transfer on behalf of the provider (sender originator). - 1.7 Intermediary financial institution means the bank or other financial institution in a continuous or covered range of payments that receives and transmits an electronic transfer on behalf of the bank or ordering financial institution and bank or beneficiary financial institution or a bank or other intermediary financial institution. - 1.8 Beneficiary financial institution means a bank or other financial institution which receives wire transfer from the ordering financial institution directly or through an intermediary financial institution and makes the funds available to the beneficiary. - 1.9 Shell bank means a bank, or an institution engaged in equivalent activities, established in a country where it has no physical presence, which makes possible to exercise an actual direction and management without being affiliated with any regulated financial group. - 1.10 Payment through account means correspondent accounts where respondent banks allow direct access for clients of the correspondent bank. - 1.11 Resident means a natural person who has a principal residence in Kosovo or is physically present in Kosovo for more than one hundred and eighty-three (183) days in any twelve (12) month period of time.
+- Institutions and Non-Bank Financial Institutions (hereinafter the Law on Banks). - 1.2.
+Financial services shall mean financial activities as defined in the Law on Banks, Law No. 05/L-045 on Insurances and as described in the definition of "financial institution" in the Law on PML/CFT. - 1.3.
+FIU-K Financial Intelligence Unit of the Republic of Kosovo. - 1.4.
+Shell bank shall mean a bank, or an institution engaged in equivalent activities, established in a country where it has no physical presence, which makes possible to exercise an actual direction and management without being affiliated with any regulated financial group. - 1.5.
+Payment through account shall mean correspondent accounts where respondent banks allow direct access for clients of the correspondent bank. - 1.6.
+Resident shall mean a natural person who has a principal residence in Kosovo or is physically present in Kosovo for more than one hundred and eighty-three (183) days in any twelve (12) month period of time.

-Chapter II Requirements and compliance with PML/CFT
+CHAPTER II Requirements and compliance with PML/CFT

-Article 3 Responsibilities of Financial Institutions
+Article 4 Responsibilities of Financial Institutions